 You may need to store just one thumb drive of files, or you may need to preserve entire cabinets filled with old photos and important documents.
 It is important to know just what you need to get done before you start the process of making your virtual archive.
 Begin by creating a list of things you want to preserve, including the form of material and where it is currently located.
 If you have many different types of files you want to preserve or they are located in various places, this checklist will save you time and help keep you organized.
 This is also a great time to get rid of anything you don’t want to save.

-Because a large part of the reason you are creating a digital archive is to protect your files in the future, it is important to ensure you choose the right formats to backup your archive.
-Even though you will now already have a digital copy of everything you wanted to preserve on your computer, you should still back these files up in at least one other electronic form such as saving them all to USB flash drives, CDs or DVDs, or portable hard drives.
+Because a large part of the reason you are creating a digital archive is to protect your files in the future, it is important to ensure you choose the right formats to back up your archive.
+Even though you will now already have a digital copy of everything you wanted to preserve on your computer, you should still back these files up in at least one other electronic form such as saving them all to a portable hard drive—or better yet a cloud storage.
 It is recommended that you use multiple backup formats to avoid using a format that depends on technology that could become obsolete in the future.
 You should also review and update your personal archive annually to make sure the format you chose is still functional.

 For added safety, you could make multiple copies of your personal archive and keep them in several different places, such as your home, your car, another family member’s home, or a storage unit.
 By placing each backup file in a separate location, you protect your files from all being destroyed if disaster hits just one area.
 Finally, hold onto and preserve your originals.
 In the end, they simply may be the most well-preserved format after all.